gereXciTer/blackjack/README.md

 blackjack
 =========

-Bkack Jack and girls for EPAM Hackaton US North 2014
+Preference and flutist girls :) for EPAM Hackaton US North 2014